Want to send emergency medical resources?

 If your organisation can fundraise for equipment, or donate existing equipment, we are considering the best ways to get it into Gaza.
 We would love the opportunity to put you in touch with our Gaza emergency worker friends so they will know something is arriving for them, and then to arrange for the goods to travel with Viva Palestina.
 You could also consider applying to travel with them and deliver it yourself!
 One UK ambulance made it to Gaza in the last Viva Palestina convoy and we’d love to see more stocked up ambulances head out there in December 2009.

-Here is a short list of some of the requests we’ve had, which we hope to update with more soon.
+Here is a short list of some of the requests we’ve had while volunteering in Gaza.

 Ministry of Health Medics, Jabalia: